danfuzz/samizdat/doc/conventions/code.md

 ### Indentation and tabs

 Indentation is four spaces for nested contructs.
-Tab characters are never allowed, except when made a hard requirement by the source code format.
+Tab characters are never allowed, except when made a hard requirement by the source code format (such as, notably, by the standard makefile syntax).

 When splitting up a long statement or expression onto two or more lines, use one extra level of indentation, unless that would cause confusion with